 10:00PM – Final goodbyes by the bride and groom before you exit!

 Hopefully this timeline gives you a starting point for your own wedding.
-You can always change it up if you choose to do a first look, dollar dance or add in other activities that aren’t listed.
+You can always change it up if you choose to do a first look or add in other activities that aren’t listed.
 When planning your schedule, you can always talk with your vendors to see when they expect to have certain items set-up or when they’d like to arrive.
 You should also enlist one of your bridesmaids or maid of honor to help you plan the day so they’re fully in the know.